 3.06.01 SUBJECT: Transfer by TWHBEA between persons to assist in establishing ownership records consistent with transfers and current to physical possession of a horse.
-This is to be considered a procedure of last resort, after other reasonable attempts have failed.
-TWHBEA will not act as a fact finder, and is non-party to any civil suit between persons to establish title or ownership.
+This is to be considered a procedure of last resort after other reasonable attempts have failed.
+TWHBEA will not act as a fact-finder and is non-party to any civil suit between persons to establish title or ownership.

 1) Present possessor (claimant) must have attempted contact with the last “owner of record” by letter to last known address and to address used on registration papers of the horse.
 The letter must include notice to the last “owner of record” of the ability to object to the transfer and a copy of this “method”.

-2) Present possessor (claimant) shall submit a notarized affidavit under penalty of perjury stating (A) that claimant cannot locate the owner of record to obtain papers, and/or cannot obtain signatures from the appropriate authorities or signatory; and (B) that the letter(s) described in Paragraph 1, above, were sent, specifying the date(s) sent, at least 30 days prior to submitting the affidavit.
+2) Present possessor (claimant) shall submit a notarized affidavit under penalty of perjury stating (A) that claimant cannot locate the owner of the record to obtain papers, and/or cannot obtain signatures from the appropriate authorities or signatory; and (B) that the letter(s) described in Paragraph 1, above, were sent, specifying the date(s) sent, at least 30 days prior to submitting the affidavit.

-3) Present possessor must be a member of TWHBEA and must pay all (non-refundable) fees in advance, must indemnify TWHBEA in the affidavit they submit with the required fees and meet all the other conditions set forth in this rule or in addition to by the Association, to complete the process.
+3) The present possessor must be a member of TWHBEA and must pay all (non-refundable) fees in advance, must indemnify TWHBEA in the affidavit they submit with the required fees and meet all the other conditions set forth in this rule or in addition to by the Association, to complete the process.

-4) Any completed request for transfer under this rule, must be added to the Executive Committee agenda for the next occurring meeting to establish that all conditions are met prior to transfer.
+4) Any completed request for transfer under this rule must be added to the Executive Committee agenda for the next occurring meeting to establish that all conditions are met prior to transfer.

 A. Must Be The Horse